qmk/qmk_firmware/docs/newbs_building_firmware.md

 ## Customize The Layout To Your Liking

 How to complete this step is entirely up to you.
 Make the one change that's been bugging you, or completely rework everything.
 You can remove layers if you don't need all of them, or add layers up to a total of 32.

-There are a lot of features in QMK, explore the sidebar to the left under "Using QMK" to see the full list.
-To get you started here are a few of the easier to use features:
+There are a lot of features in QMK; explore the sidebar to the left under "Using QMK" to see the full list.
+To get you started, here are a few of the easier-to-use features:

 * [Basic Keycodes](keycodes_basic)
 * [Quantum Keycodes](quantum_keycodes)